 - Multi-disciplinary projects (scope of services) are in demand and only a few companies can offer this as they are very difficult to execute.
-Remember that the main reason why clients hire consultants in the first place is due to lack of competence/manpower and organizational flexibility.
+Remember that the main reason why clients hire consultants in the first place is due to a lack of competence/manpower and organizational flexibility.

 - A good brand is important to attract both clients and employees.
-Potential employees are tempted by reputation, brand and scale, and likewise potential clients are much more likely to hire a known consultant than an unknown one.
+Potential employees are tempted by reputation, brand and scale, and likewise, potential clients are much more likely to hire a known consultant than an unknown one.

-- Additionally, when you have scale you are more likely to retain a client, and don’t need to pitch new clients.
+- Additionally, when you have scale you are more likely to retain a client and don’t need to pitch new clients.